 Corded chainsaws tend to be the cheapest of them all.
 They can’t go that far from an outlet and sometimes the cable will get snagged on something or wrapped around an object.

 Cordless chainsaws do not have this problem, but the battery takes much longer to charge than it takes to refill the gas tank on the gas powered chainsaws.

 Which Kind of Chainsaw is the Best?

 The truth is that none of the three is perfect for everything because they serve different needs.
 The bigger your yard is, the less useful the corded models will be.

-The battery models on the hand are easy to carry to the very far end of the yard, but the more often you need to use them, the worse the battery model will be because it can drain the batteries and may take a long to charge it.
+The battery powered models on the hand are easy to carry to the very far end of the yard, but the more often you need to use them, the worse the battery chainsaws will be because they can drain the batteries and may take a long to charge them.